-That is one heartbeat, and the process starts all over again.
-Under normal conditions, the left and right sides of the heart beat one after the other; this keeps the blood flow moving in one direction, in a continuous pumping fashion.
+That is one heartbeat.
+Then the process starts all over again.
+Under normal conditions, the left and right sides of the heart beat one after the other.
+This keeps the blood flow moving in one direction in a continuous pumping fashion.

 A normal heart will repeat this process about 100,000 times each day—that is 60 to 100 beats per minute for the average healthy person’s heart while he or she is at rest.

 Arrhythmias are named and categorized based on three points:

 - origin (whether it is in the ventricles or the atria)